Adrian Cann: MLS

 Cann signed with Toronto FC on April 12, 2010, after ongoing trials with the team.
 He made his debut for the club against Philadelphia Union on April 15, 2010.
-Since joining fellow international Nana Attakora in the centre of defence the Canadian partnership has become one of the strongest in the league.
-On September 21, 2010, Cann had a stand-out performance which saw him win Man of the Match against highly rated Mexican side Cruz Azul in the 2010 CONCACAF Champions League Group Stage, the game finished as a 0–0 away draw.
+Since joining fellow international Nana Attakora in the centre of defence, the Canadian partnership has become one of the strongest in the league.
+On September 21, 2010, Cann had a stand-out performance, which saw him win Man of the Match against a highly rated Mexican side, Cruz Azul, in the 2010 CONCACAF Champions League Group Stage, the game finished as a 0–0 away draw.
 This game was also the first time in which Adrian had the honour of wearing the captain's armband for Toronto since Dwayne De Rosario was on the bench.
 On November 18, Adrian was awarded the team's most valuable player of the 2010 season, taking the honour from captain Dwayne De Rosario who won the award in the 2009 season.

 Following pre-season camp in Turkey and Orlando, it was announced by the club on March 2, 2011, that Cann had not traveled with the team to Charleston, South Carolina for the Carolina Challenge Cup.
-This following Cann's rejection of a new contract offer in which he wanted to continue to negotiate, all deals were removed from the table leading Cann to retire or wait for Toronto to cancel the remaining years on his current contract.
-However, eight days later the club announced that Cann had rejoined the team in Charleston just over a week before the first regular season game.
-After a strong early 2011 season from Cann, on May 31 he tore his ACL during a practice on a turf field with the team.
+Following Cann's rejection of a new contract offer in which he wanted to continue to negotiate, all deals were removed from the table, leading Cann to retire or wait for Toronto to cancel the remaining years on his current contract.
+However, eight days later, the club announced that Cann had rejoined the team in Charleston just over a week before the first regular-season game.
+After a strong early 2011 season from Cann, on May 31, he tore his ACL during a practice on a turf field with the team.
 Coach Aron Winter confirmed that he would miss the remainder of the 2011 league season.

-Cann made his return from injury on April 14, 2012, against Chivas USA, the game ended in a 1–0 home loss for Toronto.
+Cann made his return from injury on April 14, 2012, against Chivas USA the game ended in a 1–0 home loss for Toronto.

 Cann was released by Toronto on November 15, 2012.
 He subsequently entered the 2012 MLS Re-Entry Draft and became a free agent after going undrafted in both rounds of the draft.